 The purpose of Experiment II was twofold.
-First, we wanted to replicate the findings of tried to approach Hypothesis 2.
+First, we wanted to replicate the findings of Experiment I with a different set of stock market developments and participants.
+Moreover, we tried to approach Hypothesis 2.
 Inducing real stress in the lab via the stock market development seems difficult since too little money is on stake.
-However, as mentioned in trigger this System.
+However, as mentioned in Section 3, in stress situations, decisions are based more on System 1.
+Therefore, we tried to trigger this System.
 Thus, we lowered the processing resources by cognitive load.
 Cognitive load impedes System 2, yielding a greater reliance on System 1.
 System 1 processing is said to remain unaffected (see, e.g., Shriffin and Schneider 1977; Rottenstreich, Sood, and Brenner 2007; De Neys 2006).
 In the style of Shiv and Fedorikhin (1999) and Rottenstreich, Sood, and Brenner (2007), one group of participants was requested to memorize a seven-digit number during each run.
-The number was shown for 15 seconds before the run starts and had to be recalled after the run.33 For each correct answer, participants received 100 Experimental Dollars (= 0.50 Euro).34 Auxiliary means were not allowed.
+The number was shown for 15 seconds before the run starts and had to be recalled after the run.34 For each correct answer, participants received 100 Experimental Dollars (= 0.50 Euro).35 Auxiliary means were not allowed.
 The control group was not put under cognitive load.
 Since we did not find any difference between the DAX and the Brownian motion groups in Experiment I, the stock price development of this experiment was based on a Brownian motion only.
 Subjects played six rounds.